-OVERVIEW: Good Pitch is a project of the UK nonprofit, BRITDOC, in partnership with the Sundance Institute Documentary Film Program and the Ford Foundation that brings together filmmakers with NGOs, foundations, philanthropists, brands, and other media around pressing social and environmental issues in order to "forge coalitions and campaigns that are mutually beneficial for all partners involved."
+OVERVIEW: Good Pitch is a project of the UK nonprofit, BRITDOC, in partnership with the Sundance Institute Documentary Film Program and the Ford Foundation.
+It brings together filmmakers with NGOs, foundations, philanthropists, brands, and other media around pressing social and environmental issues in order to "forge coalitions and campaigns that are mutually beneficial for all partners involved."

 IP TAKE: Good Pitch is only for filmmakers who do well at pitching under pressure in front of a large audience.
 The rewards and exposure can be phenomenal, but the pressure is definitely on.